JetBrains/compose-multiplatform/experimental/examples/imageviewer/README.md

 # Imageviewer

-An example of image gallery for remote server image viewing, based on Jetpack Compose UI library (desktop, android and iOS).
+An example of image gallery for remote server image viewing, based on Compose Multiplatform UI library (desktop, android and iOS).

 ## How to run